John D. Rockefeller Jr.: Career

 After graduating from Brown, Rockefeller joined his father's business in October 1897, setting up operations in the newly formed family office at 26 Broadway in Manhattan, where he became a director of Standard Oil.
 He later also became a director at J. P. Morgan's U.S. Steel company, which had been formed in 1901.
 Junior resigned from both companies in 1910 in an attempt to "purify" his ongoing philanthropy from commercial and financial interests after the Hearst media empire unearthed a bribery scandal involving John Dustin Archbold (the successor to Senior as head of Standard Oil) and two prominent members of Congress.

 In September 1913, the United Mine Workers of America declared a strike against the Colorado Fuel and Iron (CF&I) company in what would become the Colorado Coalfield War.
 Junior owned a controlling interest in CF&I (40% of its stock) and sat on the board as an absentee director.
 In April 1914, after a long period of industrial unrest, the Ludlow Massacre occurred at a tent camp occupied by striking miners.
 At least 20 men, women, and children died in the attack.
-This was followed by nine days of violence between miners, strikebreakers, the Colorado National Guard.
+This was followed by nine days of violence between miners, strikebreakers, and the Colorado National Guard.
 Although he did not order the attack that began this unrest, there are accounts to suggest Junior was mostly to blame for the violence, with the awful working conditions, death ratio, and no paid dead work which included securing unstable ceilings, workers were forced into working in unsafe conditions just to make ends meet.
 In January 1915, Junior was called to testify before the Commission on Industrial Relations.
 Many critics blamed Rockefeller for ordering the massacre.
 Margaret Sanger wrote an attack piece in her magazine The Woman Rebel, declaring, "But remember Ludlow!
 Remember the men and women and children who were sacrificed in order that John D. Rockefeller Jr., might continue his noble career of charity and philanthropy as a supporter of the Christian faith."